-We are delighted to introduce the Big Local SW11 Grant programme 2017-2018 to local people.
+We are delighted to introduce our ongoing Big Local SW11 Grant programme to local people.
 It is open to residents, workers, community groups or organisations that operate within or serve the Big Local SW11 area shown here.
-The Grants programme, worth up to £15,000 in total, started on the 1st November 2017.
 Feel free to share this with anyone who has a great project that could benefit our community.

-Follow this link for a list of projects we are funding in 2018
+Follow this link for a list of projects we funded in 2018

 Click on the map to enlarge it